MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOAppErrors.md

 Each error includes the error message, time in UTC that error happened, the site where the error happened, and the error type.
 Values for error type are as follows: 0 - None, 1 - Install Error, 2 - Upgrade Error, 3 - Runtime Error.

-You must be a SharePoint Online global administrator to run the cmdlet.
+You must be a SharePoint Online administrator to run the cmdlet.

 For permissions and the most current information about Windows PowerShell for SharePoint Online, see the online documentation at <https://go.microsoft.com/fwlink/p/?LinkId=251832> (<https://go.microsoft.com/fwlink/p/?LinkId=251832).>